ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion/upcast.md

 The opposite process will have to detect that structure (e.g. the main element) and convert that into a simple model element.

-Since there is no `structureToElement()` conversion helper available, in order to create upcast conversion for the entire structure and create just one model element, you must use event based API like this:
+There is no `structureToElement()` helper available for the upcast conversion.
+In order to register upcast converter for the entire structure and create just one model element, you must use the event based API like in the following example:

 ```js
 editor.conversion.for( 'upcast' ).add( dispatcher => {